What it does: Supplies aggregates and concrete/concrete products

 Holcim believes that by identifying and investing in your potential, we can develop our future leaders.
 As a participant in our graduate program, you will actively contribute and engage with the business learning industry best practice from key Holcim people.

 Focused on developing operational managers, you will be exposed to two of our business units: Aggregates (quarrying), Concrete (production) and Humes (heavy industrial manufacturing).

-Commencing in February 2019, our two-year program is comprised of three, eight-month rotations tailored to both your interests and business need.
+Commencing in February, our one-year program is comprised of two, six-month rotations tailored to both your interests and business need.
 Moving across various sites, you will experience different places, people and functions in real jobs working on real projects.

 Holcim offers you a varied career path supported by diverse training opportunities.
 We are an industry leader in health and safety and are proud of our commitment to environmental sustainability.
 Diversity is valued with our organisation and as such we promote equal opportunities in recruitment, employment, development and retention.